-Just when you thought you’d had just about every debate imaginable regarding pregnancy, parenting and child care a new culprit enters your life.
+Just when you thought you’d had just about every debate imaginable regarding pregnancy, parenting, and child care a new culprit enters your life: baby powder.

-I know!
-What?
-What could possibly be wrong with Baby Powder?
-The name says it’s for babies.
+I know, I know.
+What could possibly be wrong with baby powder?
+I mean, the name says it’s for babies.
 Powder for babies, right?

-Turns out there is even a controversy over whether or not to use Baby Powder.
+Well, that’s what I thought but it turns out there is now controversy over whether or not to use baby powder on your baby.

-Now, I’m a big Baby Powder user.
-I sprinkle a liberal dusting in nearly every diaper so when I stumbled onto this Baby Center page with two pediatricians saying they’re not so keen on baby powder use I had to read.
+Now, I’m a big baby powder user.
+In fact, I sprinkle a liberal dusting in nearly every diaper.
+So imagine my surprise when I stumbled across an article on Baby Center in which two pediatricians said they were not so keen on the white stuff.

-The first pediatrician, Dr. Jo Ann Rohyans, says “Baby Powder may smell and feel good, but I don’t recommend it — and the American Academy of Pediatrics also recommends against it.
+According to Dr. Jo Ann Rohyans, the first pediatrician named in the article, “baby powder may smell and feel good, but I don’t recommend it — and the American Academy of Pediatrics also recommends against it.
 Powder can cause breathing problems and serious lung damage when inhaled, and it’s not always easy to keep the powder out of the air where your baby might breathe it.”

-I just went to check to see if I have the corn starch Baby Powder.
-Turns out, I do.
-But I didn’t buy in on purpose.
-I think the powder before this one was talcum-based.
-My son is probably going to die from asthma now, right?
+I just went to check to see if I have cornstarch baby powder, and it turns out I do.
+But I didn’t buy it on purpose, and I think the powder before this one was talcum-based.
+So my son is probably going to die from asthma now, right?

 After hearing the Academy of Pediatrics doesn’t recommend Baby Powder I did some more investigating and discovered this Wiki page.